 Challenge 1: Data security and privacy

 When developing a SaaS app, it is crucial to carefully plan and implement measures to protect user data.
-This includes encrypting data, enforcing the principle of least privilege, and regularly conducting security audits.
+This includes encrypting data, enforcing the principle of least privilege, and regularly conducting security and compliance audits.
 In addition to standard security practices, incorporating an SBOM enables startups to maintain transparency in their software dependencies and manage potential security vulnerabilities effectively.

 For a startup utilizing SaaS app development and UX/UI design services, it is important to ensure that the contractor has the necessary experience and tools to maintain a high level of security.